 We only consider content that appears in the feed of at least seven distinct panelists or one percent of the total population (whichever is larger) from the groupings being compared in the Citizen Browser project within the specified time span.
 By default, the time span is set to two weeks, but users can customize the dashboard to display one-week or four-week time spans.

 To calculate population percentages in the groupings, we divide the number of unique panelists shown a particular piece of content by the number of panelists in that same grouping during the date range.

-The histogram below shows the distribution of all percentage differences across all pairings based on content collected over the course of 92 days, from Dec.
+The histogram below shows the distribution of all percentage point differences across all pairings based on content collected over the course of 92 days, from Dec.
 1, 2020, to March 2, 2021, a total of 17,332 observations.
-The most common percentage difference we observed was between 1 and 2 percent.
+The most common percentage point difference we observed was between 1 and 2 percent.

-We use the dial below each piece of content to visually represent the difference in the population percentage between each grouping that was shown the content.
+We use the dial below each piece of content to visually represent the difference in the population percentage points between each grouping that was shown the content.

 In the example above, the needle for the NPR story points slightly left toward the Biden Voters column because it was seen by 2.7 percent of participants who voted for Biden and 0 percent of participants who voted for Trump.
 Conversely, for the Daily Wire story, the needle is pointed slightly toward the Trump Voters column because it was seen by 2.9 percent of participants who voted for Trump and 0 percent who voted for Biden.

 Additional context is provided in a pop-up window that appears when you hover over the dial (see the figure below).
 See Appendix 1 for how we identify news links within posts.